HwWobbe/WipHww/README.md

 * * consider " PWAs (progressive web apps) "

 # 2021.08:
-* Melding several emerging technologies, striving to improve my workFlow(s)
-* * trying to learn the recent TW changes as quickly as possible
-* Token changes may need to be incorporated.
-* My Automated actions need attention.
-* * Does this result from the switch away from "master"?
-* Newer streamlining capabilities need to be incorporated.
-* https://github.com/HwWobbe/TW-Todolist implies that forked repositories are different.
-* * Edits are not reported in the same way.
-* * * Does that mean it's possible to fork a repo likes the Tones one, to get a working TW instance?
-* No 2021-07 GitHub activities.

 # 2021.06:
 * OneDrive is likely to emerge as a corporate Collaboration tool.